C-LAEF/claef_1k_doc/docs/HowToAtCray.md

 ## run and monitor your suite
 - usually with the ecflow_UI

-For any further questions, contact Brigitta Goger, brigitta.goger@geosphere.at
+For any further questions or feedback, contact Brigitta Goger, brigitta.goger@geosphere.at